jond3k/yay/README.md

     $ echo "i want to see error, warning and info differently" | ./yay error is red, warning is yellow and info is green

-> i want to see error, warning and info differently

 features
 ----